 Conclusion

 As the Big South Conference continues to evolve, it's crucial for fans, alumni, and supporters to actively engage with the conference and its member schools.
-Attend games, follow teams on social media, and consider making a donation to support student-athlete scholarships and facility improvements.
-By working together, we can ensure that the Big South Conference continues to thrive and provide a positive impact on the lives of student-athletes for years to come.
+Because of that, attend games, follow teams on social media, and consider making a donation to support student-athlete scholarships and facility improvements.
+That said, by working together, we can confirm that the Big South Conference continues to thrive and provide a positive impact on the lives of student-athletes for years to come.
 Explore the unique qualities and programs of each school in the Big South, and consider supporting these institutions as they provide opportunities for young people to grow and achieve their dreams.